YourOnly-One/content/yuki/en-ph/c/albums/2020/20201205-secret-admirer.md

 +++
-title = "[Mix] Secret Admirer" description = "《__Secret Admirer__》 is a compilation of songs promising love and faithfulness for the person who stole our heart.
-These are songs with messages we wish we can tell him/her."													# IMPT for Schema.org; OpenGraph; Twitter Cards -- for RDFa, Microdata, JSON-LD summary = "《__Secret Admirer__》 is a compilation of songs promising love and faithfulness for the person who stole our heart.
+title = "[Mix] Secret Admirer" description = "«__Secret Admirer__» is a compilation of songs promising love and faithfulness for the person who stole our heart.
+These are songs with messages we wish we can tell him/her."													# IMPT for Schema.org; OpenGraph; Twitter Cards -- for RDFa, Microdata, JSON-LD summary = "«__Secret Admirer__» is a compilation of songs promising love and faithfulness for the person who stole our heart.
 These are songs with messages we wish we can tell him/her."																											# for summary text in list displays

 images = ["https://1.bp.blogspot.com/-6RVBTHA7oQ4/X8r3rBADTSI/AAAAAAAAoKk/dES600k9j3gF-uyVdBV9jXMetFS88lpnACPcBGAYYCw/s0/Album-Secret%2BAdmirer-01.png"]																											# og:images
 #videos = [""]																											# og:video